-The reasons for choosing fancy cars, vacation homes, and extreme sport hobbies are definitely related to the lifestyle and characteristics of entrepreneurs, however it seems that slowly and quietly there is a new hobby becoming popular among tech entrepreneurs.
+The reasons for choosing fancy cars, vacation homes, and extreme sports hobbies are definitely related to the lifestyle and characteristics of entrepreneurs, however, it seems that slowly and quietly there is a new hobby becoming popular among tech entrepreneurs.

-For decades, Seattle and its region has been the home to leading tech companies such as Microsoft and Amazon, and more and more tech companies continue to open offices there.
-Seattle’s region is also a home to famous art collectors such as Howard Schultz, founder and chief executive officer of Starbucks, Jeffrey Brotman, founder of Costco and former Microsoft executive Jon Shirley and International Software founder Charles Simonyi.
+For decades, Seattle and its region have been the home to leading tech companies such as Microsoft and Amazon, and more and more tech companies continue to open offices there.
+Seattle’s region is also home to famous art collectors such as Howard Schultz, founder, and chief executive officer of Starbucks, Jeffrey Brotman, founder of Costco, and former Microsoft executive Jon Shirley and International Software founder Charles Simonyi.